ABOUT THE PROGRAM

 PREREQUISITES

 In addition to students who take this coursework early or midway through their careers, students also enroll in our program who already possess significant academic credentials and an impressive amount of field experience in global health.
-We welcome these students into our program, too, as they add expertise, diversity, and valuable insight to class discussions, among many other benefits.
-Often these are highly motivated, fast-tracked individuals who smartly choose to “brush up” on global health material prior to assuming leadership positions at some of the highest levels of the DoD and other departments of the U.S. government.
+We welcome these students into our program, as they add expertise, diversity, and valuable insight to class discussions, among many other benefits.
+Often these are highly motivated, fast-tracked individuals who smartly choose to “brush up” on global health material prior to assuming leadership positions at some of the highest levels of the U.S. Military or other agencies of the U.S. government.

 How to Apply